-5.2.
-Exercise 2.
-The STATA datafile eco2901\problemset\01\2012\airlines\data.dta contains a panel dataset of the US airline industry in 2004.
-A market is a route or directional city-pair, e.g., round-trip Boston to Chicago.
+.
+The STATA datafile eco2901_problemset_01_2012_airlines_data.dta contains a panel dataset of the US airline industry in 2004.
+A market is a route or directional city-pair, for instance, round-trip Boston to Chicago.
 A product is the combination of route (m), airline (f), and the indicator of stop flight or nonstop flight.
 For instance, a round-trip Boston to Chicago, non-stop, with American Airlines is an example of product.
 Products compete with each other at the market (route) level.
 Therefore, the set of products in market m consists of all the airlines with service in that route either with nonstop or with stop flights.
 The dataset contains 2,950 routes, 4 quarters, and 11 airlines (where the airline "Others" is a combination of multiple small airlines).
 The following table includes the list of variables in the dataset and a brief description.